BeatRossmy/SuperBrain/README.md

 ### Time~Waver
 Is a four track quantized midi looper, with the ability to filter notes by order of occurrence.
 This can enable creative ways of overdubbing and performative manipulation of former static midi loops.

+## Presets
+All presets are stored as txt files (lua tables) in the norns dust data folder.

 ## Future Work
 - more engines
 - Time~Waver: unquantized looping (loop length and notes); loop mute and unmute